apache/buildstream/doc/source/tutorial/running-commands.rst

    The way that elements consume their dependency input can vary across the different *kinds* of elements.
-This chapter describes how it works for :mod:`build elements <buildstream.buildelement>` implementations, which are the most commonly used element type.
+This chapter describes how it works for :mod:`build elements <buildstream2.buildelement>` implementations, which are the most commonly used element type.